 Reception at second instance

-Concerning reception during onward appeals, following Decree Law 13/2017, implemented by L 46/2017, the withdrawal of accommodation to asylum seekers whose claims have been rejected at first appeal has become very common.
-Usually Courts do not recognise the suspensive effect of the appeal in a short time frame; (see Regular Procedure: Appeal).
+Concerning reception during onward appeals, following Decree Law 13/2017, implemented by L 46/2017, accommodation is usually withdrawn for asylum applicants whose claims have been rejected at first appeal.
+Courts do not recognise the suspensive effect of the appeal within the short time frame (see Regular Procedure: Appeal).

 [1] Article 1(1) Reception Decree.